 Under Illinois law, a child is anyone under the age of 18 or anyone under the age of 19 who is still attending high school.
 The Illinois divorce laws state that a custodial parent may receive child support from the other parent.

-Illinois follows a Flat Percentage of Income Model when deciding child support payments amounts.
+Illinois follows a Flat Percentage of Income Model when deciding child support payment amounts.
 The formula disregards the custodial parent’s income.
 Instead, it calculates child support payments using the other parent’s net income minus certain deductions, including:

 - FICA payments, such as Social Security